 Speke Hall Neighbours Pass

-During the Covid-19 reopening period, opening arrangements to Speke Hall will be changing for everyone.
-The grounds, gardens, restaurant and Bund walk are currently open 7 days a week.
-Some areas are currently closed (shop, Hall, maze, all children's play areas and the Coastal Reserve walk) but we are working on plans to gradually reopen them over time.
+The grounds, gardens, restaurant and Bund walk are currently open Wednesday to Sunday.
+Some areas are currently closed (shop, Hall, maze and the Coastal Reserve walk) but we are working on plans to gradually reopen them over time.
 National Trust members and non-members can book tickets online but as this system cannot accommodate Neighbours Pass holders, we are asking you to take the following steps to make a booking to visit.

 To avoid disappointment we recommend booking in advance, especially at busier times such as weekends and bank holidays.
 Pre-booking will be essential during school holidays.
 However, where space is available on weekdays, pre-booking may not always be necessary.
 You must bring proof of your address and ID with you on the day, or entry will be refused.